jbence1994/pocket-pharmacy-api/README.md

 Finally, provide your local database's credential property values next to the keys.

-#### Note that: this configuration file is excluded from git tracking, so don't worry about to commit your database credentials :slightly_smiling_face:
+#### Note that: this configuration file is excluded from git tracking, so don't worry about committing your database credentials :slightly_smiling_face:

 ### Start application